 Our recent growth has been driven by expanding the usage of our platform by our existing customers as well as adding new customers.
-We believe that our customers value our solutions, as our average revenue ex-TAC per Active Customer has increased from \$242,000 per Active Customer to \$377,000 per Active Customer, an increase of \$135,000 or 56%, from the year ended December 31, 2018 to the year ended December 31, 2019.
-Our average revenue ex-TAC per Active Customer has increased from \$328,000 per Active Customer to \$404,000 per Active Customer, an increase of \$76,000 or 23%, from the trailing twelve months ended September 30, 2019 to the trailing twelve months ended September 30, 2020.
-We added 10 new Active Customers, an increase of 4%, from the year ended December 31, 2018 to the year ended December 31, 2019.
-We saw a decrease in Active Customers by 20, a decrease of 7%, from the twelve months ended September 30, 2019 to the twelve months ended September 30, 2020, offset by the increase in average revenue ex-TAC per Active Customer during that period.
-We review changes in usage of our platform as represented by changes in aggregate spend on the platform as a metric of customer engagement.
-Platform usage, as represented by aggregate spend on the platform, increased by 54% for the year ended December 31, 2019 and by 8% for the nine months ended September 30, 2020.
+We believe that our customers value our solutions, as our average Non-GAAP net revenue per Active Customer has increased from \$347,000 per Active Customer to \$522,000 per Active Customer, an increase of \$175,000 or 50.4%, from the year ended December 31, 2018 to the year ended December 31, 2019.
+We added 14 new Active Customers, an increase of 7.5%, from December 31, 2018 to December 31, 2019.
 For a detailed discussion of our key operating metrics including the definition of Active Customers, see "-Key Operating and Financial Performance Metrics-Use of Non-GAAP Financial Measures."